 It’s soooooo easy to sit inside all winter long and slowly accumulate cabin fever (plus a few pounds).
+That's why you've got to look for fun things to do in the winter.

-Not only will this create a fun family memory, but your kid(dos) will actually walk away with more money knowledge in the process centered around the all-important lesson of how to make a profit!
+Not only will this make a fun family memory, but your kid(dos) will actually walk away with more money knowledge in the process centered around the all-important lesson of how to make a profit!

 Pssst: Now that’s a money lesson I could have used as a kid, specifically as I’ve gone into biz for myself as an adult.